KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. container:: vulkan
 		:name: vulkan-id-1

 		If you're using Vulkan, download and install the latest `Vulkan SDK <https://www.lunarg.com/vulkan-sdk/>`_.
-Vulkan supports rendering to both eye views with multiview. `Vulkan Multiview <https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_multiview.html>`_.

 	.. container:: opengl
 		:name: opengl-id-1

 		For this tutorial, we are using the 'gfxwrapper' for the OpenGL API found as a part of the `OpenXR-SDK-Source <https://github.com/KhronosGroup/OpenXR-SDK-Source>`_ reposity under ``src/common/``.
 It was originally developed by Oculus VR, LLC and The Brenwill Workshop Ltd.; this wrapper is written against the `OpenGL 4.3 <https://registry.khronos.org/OpenGL/specs/gl/glspec43.core.pdf>`_ specification.
 		If you want to use OpenGL stand-alone, you will need to use WGL to create a valid OpenGL Context for Microsoft Windows - `Creating an OpenGL Context WGL <https://www.khronos.org/opengl/wiki/Creating_an_OpenGL_Context_(WGL)>`_.
 You will also need to use a function loader like GLAD to access functions for OpenGL - `GLAD <https://glad.dav1d.de/>`_.
-OpenGL supports rendering to both eye views with multiview - `OpenGL Multiview <https://registry.khronos.org/OpenGL/extensions/OVR/OVR_multiview.txt>`_.

 .. container:: linux
 	:name: linux-id-1